-In May, the House of Representatives passed the American Health Care Act (AHCA).
-The AHCA would cut $880 billion in federal spending on Medicaid over 10 years.
-Now, the Senate is considering two options for health care reform: the Better Care Reconciliation Act (BCRA), and the Obamacare Repeal Reconciliation Act (ORRA).
-Though it's not clear right now which bill they will vote on next week, both would have devastating effects to the Medicaid program.
+In May, the House of Representatives passed the American Health Care Act (AHCA), which would cut $880 billion in federal spending on Medicaid over 10 years.
+Now, the Senate is considering several options for healthcare reform, all of which would place harmful cuts or caps on Medicaid.

 These changes will have devastating implications for schools, and especially for students with learning and attention issues.
 Children currently make up half of all Medicaid recipients, with public schools receiving $4 billion dollars a year in Medicaid reimbursements, which is used to pay for things like: